Slain Colorado deputy served community 'with respect'

 Parrish was shot and killed by Matthew Riehl, an Army reservist who suddenly opened fire on the deputies who were in his apartment responding to the call, authorities said.
 Riehl, 37, died in a shootout with a tactical team that went into his apartment.
 Four other deputies and two civilians were wounded.

-During the memorial service Monday at Mission Hills Community Church in Littleton, Colorado, where Parrish's family attended, mourners listened to one of Parrish's favorite songs -- "Hills and Valleys," a Christian tune -- before fellow officers and family members shared stories about the 29-year-old deputy's passions and the people he loved.
+During the memorial service Monday at Mission Hills Church in Littleton, Colorado, where Parrish's family attended, mourners listened to one of Parrish's favorite songs -- "Hills and Valleys," a Christian tune -- before fellow officers and family members shared stories about the 29-year-old deputy's passions and the people he loved.

 "It means so much to hear your stories, and to hear about Zack because that's what I'm clinging onto right now," Parrish's wife said, according to CNN affiliate KDVR.
 "So, I want to hear about him and I want to soak it in."